The 1099-C Tax Trap

 The Basic Rule: Cancelled Debt Is Income

 If a creditor cancels $600 or more of debt, they are required to file Form 1099-C (Cancellation of Debt) with the IRS and send you a copy.
-You must report this amount as "Other income" on your tax return.
+You must report this amount as "Other income" on your tax return (Form 1040, Schedule 1, Line 10).

-This applies to all forms of debt cancellation outside of bankruptcy -- including settlements negotiated by debt settlement companies, hardship program write-offs, and charge-offs where the creditor stops collecting.
+This applies to all forms of debt cancellation outside of bankruptcy - including settlements negotiated by debt settlement companies, hardship program write-offs, charge-offs where the creditor stops collecting, and even debts cancelled because the statute of limitations expired.

 Exception 1: The Insolvency Exception